 By: Miss Homemade

-You can also make it in a food processor.
 For a slightly sweeter pastry, add 1 to 2 tablespoons of white sugar to the flour.

-- 1/3 cup vegetable shortening (very cold)
+- ⅓ cup vegetable shortening (very cold)

-- 12 tablespoons very cold unsalted butter
+- 12 tablespoons unsalted butter (very cold)

 - 3 cups flour